blaze/blaze/docs/source/backends.rst

 Backends
 ========

-Blaze backends include projects like streaming Python, Pandas, SQLAlchemy, and Spark.
+Blaze backends include projects like streaming Python, Pandas, SQLAlchemy, MongoDB, PyTables, and Spark.
 A Blaze expression can run equally well on any of these backends, allowing developers to easily transition their computation to changing performance needs.

 Existing Backends
 =================